albinotonnina/mmarkdown/ReadmeSrc/Readme.md

 It starts to be less boring when you add [fenced code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/) with the language identifier set to `mmd`.

-Everything that is returned (as a string) from the code in the block will be interpreted and replaced to the block in the output file.
+Everything that is returned (as a string) from the code in a block will be interpreted and replaced to the block in the output file.

 It's full async, which is cool, _lots of `awaits` are waiting for you_ there but soon enough you will face a problem: too much code to write in a markdown file!
 Terrible experience!